 If Your Clothes Are on Fire

 “Stop (cover your face with hands), Drop (to the floor), and Roll.”

 If you are helping someone else, smother the fire with a fire-resistant blanket, rug, or heavy coat.

 Dial 9-1-1 for medical assistance.

-In a fire or earthquake where exiting appears unsafe or blocked, it is best to remain in your office or take refuge in the restroom.
-If a fire, close all doors and seal off cracks.
+In a fire or earthquake where exiting appears unsafe or blocked, it is best to remain in a closed stairwell with the doors closed.
+Closed stairwells are designed to maintain breathable air for a minimum of one hour.
+If you are trapped in a room, close all doors and seal off cracks.

 Notify fire or police personnel as to the location of persons who have not been evacuated or wheelchairs and other special devices.